defactor-com/documentation/docs/pools/back-end/api/erc20CollateralToken/graphql.md

 sidebar_position: 2
 ---

 The Defactor Postman Collection comprises a suite of pre-configured API requests designed for seamless integration into the Postman application, facilitating access to the services offered by the Defactor API.

 This API offers dual modes of interaction with the smart contract: firstly, via the RESTful API; and secondly, through the GraphQL API.

+It facilitates interaction with various Pools smart contracts by providing an intuitive interface that maps the actions to straightforward concepts, such as create, lend, borrow, repaid, etc. Also, it enables seamless communication with smart contracts configured across multiple blockchain networks.
+It is necessary to specify the network and contract name in each request payload.

 Outlined below is a detailed overview of the API's functionalities, leveraging a designated instance of the `erc20collateralpool` contract as the primary data source.

 :::info

-The `erc20collateralpool` contract is based on a token that follows the erc20 token standard and has exactly a precision of 6.
-For example it can be `usdc`, `euroc` or any other token that meets the above mentioned requirements.
+The `erc20collateralpool` contract is based on a token that follows the `erc20` token standard that has a set precision.
+For example it can be `usdc`, `euroc` with a exactly a precision of 6 or any other token that meets the above mentioned requirements.

+Then, 10500000 is equivalent to 10.5 USDC.

 :::